I have decided to join BTSA on an adventure! How do I reserve a space?

 How much experience do the BTSA trip leaders have?

 Barou Samake, Behind the Scenes’ West Africa Specialist, leads the Ghana and Senegal adventures.
-He speaks Bambara, French and English and knows the West African countries well.
-His experience leading travel ensures that everyone stays safe and has the absolutely best African adventure!
+He is from Mali, and speaks Bambara, French and English.
+Barou has led a dozen West African tours.
+This extensive experience ensures that everyone stays safe and has the absolutely best African adventure!

 All BTSA leaders receive rave reviews from past trip participants for their enthusiasm and knowledge.
 See past travelers’ accolades.